 I'm going to skip the story of how connecting to their online chat queue at various times (and apparently at random) cited me a 45-minute wait, booted me out entirely, and immediately threw me to the head of the line.
 Because that's neither here nor there.

-story starts when I connect to "Senior*
+No, the real story starts when I connect to "Senior* Technical Agent 3."

 I introduce myself and identify our mutual customer.
 Then I start asking for details of mail client configuration.